WebDAVSharp/webdavsharp.github.io/setup-server.md

 ### Step 2 ###

-Add references to the .dll file of the WebDAVSharp server.
+Add references to the .dll file of the WebDAV# server.

 ### Step 3 ###